tangelo-labs/go-performance/README.md

 ## Conclusion

 This tool is useful for performing stress tests on Go applications, allowing developers to identify and address performance and reliability issues.

+## License

+`go-performance` is licensed under the MIT License.
+See the `LICENSE` file for more information.